User Guide: Multi-Factor AuthenticationPhabricator User Documentation (Application User Guides)

 Requiring you to prove you're really you by asking for something you know (your password) and something you have (your mobile phone) makes it much harder for attackers to access your account.
 The phone is an additional "factor" which protects your account from attacks.

-If you've configured multi-factor authentication and try to log in to your account or take certain high security actions (like changing your password), you'll be stopped and asked to enter additional credentials.
+If you've configured multi-factor authentication and try to log in to your account or take certain sensitive actions (like changing your password), you'll be stopped and asked to enter additional credentials.

-Usually, this means you'll receive an SMS with a security code on your phone, or you'll open an app on your phone which will show you a security code.
-In both cases, you'll enter the security code into Phabricator.
+Usually, this means you'll receive an SMS with a authorization code on your phone, or you'll open an app on your phone which will show you a authorization code or ask you to confirm the action.
+If you're given a authorization code, you'll enter it into Phabricator.

 If you're logging in, Phabricator will log you in after you enter the code.